 Mark with the ‘finished’ bike.
-It was really an interim repair to keep him running for a trip to Spain
+It was really an interim repair to keep him running for his trip to Spain

 A few elegant connections in the headlamp shell deal with the entire front end quite nicely